4SRKS/App-PET-ite/README.md

 **2)** LCD Screen (ST 7735 128x160 pixel 1.8 inch Display) for the user to input and update the setting directly on to the Ap-PET-ite hardware <br/>

 **Ap-PET-ite v3.0**
-* The last version released will enable hardware control using a Mobile App and will directly update the Pet owner (through the App) in case food or water is running low.
+* The last version will enable an exclusive Mobile App and an ASIC chip and will be marketed for a commercial release.